stripe/stripe-android/stripecardscan/README.md

     b.
 Provide the CIV intent's `id` and the `client_secret` to the SDK

-2. Add `CardVerificationSheet` in your activity or fragment where you want to invoke the verification flow
+2. Add `CardImageVerificationSheet` in your activity or fragment where you want to invoke the verification flow

     Note: the `create` method must be called in your fragment or activity’s `onCreate` method in order to register the `ActivityResultListener` with your activity.

     a.
-Initialize `CardVerificationSheet`  with your `publishableKey` and the `id, client secret`
+Initialize `CardImageVerificationSheet`  with your `publishableKey` and the `id, client secret`
     b.
-When it's time to invoke the verification flow, display the sheet with `CardVerificationSheet.present()`
+When it's time to invoke the verification flow, display the sheet with `CardImageVerificationSheet.present()`
     c.
-When the verification flow is finished, the sheet will be dismissed and the `onFinished` block will be called with a `CardVerificationSheetResult`
+When the verification flow is finished, the sheet will be dismissed and the `onFinished` block will be called with a `CardImageVerificationSheetResult`

     ```kotlin
     class LaunchActivity : AppCompatActivity {